Charles Carrington Collection: Charles Sackville, Three Chapters in the Life of Mr. Howard; William Murray, (Charles Carrington) Glasgow, 1908

 Any comments or contribution of images or information please complete contact form.

-Books for Trade: Anon R. de B.);Voluptueux Souvenirs ou Le Souper des douze.
+Books for Sale: Anon R. de B.);Voluptueux Souvenirs ou Le Souper des douze.
 Pour la bibliothèque des “Disciples d’Éros” [Maurice Duflou],Romainville(Paris) n.d.
 (1927), Illustrator : Achille Devéria.

 I am embarking on a short list, of titles which are all , what I refer to as rescued books, this is because although the general condition is at best Fair to Good, they are such rare titles that their importance outweighs any consideration of condition.